markski1/markski-htmx/posts/principle-of-locality.md

 ---

-In this article, I'll visit what I've found to be a fascinating problem in computer science, often overlooked by many types of developers who maybe don't have to concern with this level of lack of abstraction.
+In this article, I'll visit what I've found to be a fascinating principle in computer science, often overlooked as many types of developers don't really need to concern with such a low level of abstraction.

 Even if this doesn't apply in the type of work you do, I believe you might find it interesting either way.